 Every young boy’s dream of the Old West is here in Frontierland®, a regular Wild West settlement (or a movie version of one), complete with a saloon, trading post, general store, and hotel with plenty of hitching posts out front for the horses.
-“Home on the Range” plays while cast members, decked out in ten-gallon hats and jangling spurs, walk the planked decking and oftentimes have a shoot-out or two.
+“Home on the Range” plays while cast members, decked out in ten-gallon hats and jingling spurs, walk the planked decking, and often have a shoot-out or two.
 There’s even a border town area with plenty of cactus, mesquite, and adobe buildings topped with red-tiled roofs.
-When you’re tired of the frontier take a raft over to Tom Sawyer Island for a bit of relaxation, or sit yourself down for a quick game of checkers.
+When you’re tired of the frontier, take a raft over to Tom Sawyer Island for a bit of relaxation, or sit yourself down for a quick game of checkers.

 = Cara's Favorite

 Inside Frontierland’s 200-foot rocky outcropping resembling the scenery in Monument Valley is a zippy coaster ride offering visitors a peek at the mining country of the Old West.
 Disney rounded up a fantastic assortment of old mining equipment to give a taste of the gold rush to this blast of an attraction.
 A new interactive queue passes through the mining company’s offices, into the explosives room packed with sticks of dynamite, through the foreman’s office for a look down into the mine, and then a test of the ventilation system with an “auto canary” for safety purposes.